 To upgrade to Chubb Secure Wireless or for further information on how Chubb can assist you please Contact Us online or call 1300 124 822 (select option 1)

-For confidence in your home security system and NBN changes, please call one of our friendly Chubb Home Security Customer Service Team on 1300 1 CHUBB (1300 124 822), Monday to Friday 8.30am to 5.00pm EST or contact us.
+For confidence in your home security system and nbn changes, please call one of our friendly Chubb Home Security Customer Service Team on 1300 1 CHUBB (1300 124 822), Monday to Friday 8.30am to 5.00pm AEST or contact us.